prtkgpt/questdb.io/docs/concept/designated-timestamp.md

 - Only a `timestamp` column can be `designated timestamp`.
 - Only `one` column can be elected for a given table.
-- `designated timestamp` can be elected either:
+- `Designated timestamp` can be elected either:
   - during table creation.
   - on the fly on sub-tables created within a query.